2019-2020 CONCERT SEASON PREVIEW

 EARLY MUSIC VANCOUVER (EMV)

-Early Music Vancouver is one of the founding early music organizations in North America, consistently bringing the highest level of ‘historically informed’ performance to the city.
-It has achieved more exposure in the last few years under the leadership of Matthew White, really taking ‘early music’ to the public and establishing Christ Church Cathedral as a principal residence.
-Part of the recent success of EMV has doubtlessly come from the ability to pool resources with other music organizations for specific concerts, typically the Pacific Baroque Orchestra (PBO) but more widely too.
-Another factor is a much stronger free-flow of distinguished musicians throughout the Pacific Northwest.
+This is the 50th Anniversary of Early Music Vancouver, one of the founding early music organizations in North America and one which has consistently brought the highest level of ‘historically informed’ performance to the city.
+The organization’s growth in the last 5 years under the leadership of Matthew White has been one of the city’s real success stories – taking ‘early music’ to the public and establishing Christ Church Cathedral as a principal residence.

-After Vancouver Opera’s ‘experimental’ season last year, putting three productions together in ‘festival’ format in the late spring, things appear to be heading back more to normal.
-The festival has been reduced to two contemporaneous productions in April (one in Queen Elizabeth Theatre; the other in the Playhouse), with major productions in QET in October and January.
-Nonetheless, it is noted that the larger productions run for only 3 or 4 nights.
+After Vancouver Opera’s ‘experimental’ season of three years ago, instating a ‘festival’ format in the late spring, things appear to be on roughly the same path.
+There have normally been two contemporaneous festival productions in April/ May (one in Queen Elizabeth Theatre; the other in the Playhouse), combined with two other major productions in QET in October and February.
+So far, the festival has one opera in place, but look for other events which flesh the occasion out.
+A singing competition VOX is already announced for the beginning of May.

-One can never forget the 46 years of inspiring concerts at Ryerson United Church given by the Vancouver Chamber Choir under conductor Jon Washburn.
-Although the legendary Washburn will step down at the end of the 2018-19 season, there is still another wonderful 10-concert series awaiting us, as well as the choir’s participation in the 2017 ISCM Festival.
-Two other staples of the city’s rich choral heritage are the Vancouver Bach Choir and the Vancouver Cantata Singers, each of which have their own seasons, including Christmas concerts and collaborations in big choral events with orchestra.
+It is not possible to forget the 48 years of inspiring concerts at Ryerson (now Pacific Spirit) United Church given by the Vancouver Chamber Choir under conductor Jon Washburn.
+After a long search, a new era now begins with the appointment of Finnish Music Director Kari Turunen.
+Two other staples of the city’s rich choral heritage are the Vancouver Bach Choir and the Vancouver Cantata Singers, each of which have their own seasons, including Christmas concerts and collaborations in bigger choral events with orchestra.
 A similar presence attaches to the Elektra Woman’s Choir under Lorna Edmundson.
 The enthusiastic and accomplished Chor Leoni Men’s Choir also gives a full slate of concerts that might be termed semi-classical, but they are always inspired and the choir has the widest following.
+This season marks their first collaboration with EMV.
 And there are many smaller local choirs behind these.
+One also does not want to forget the contribution of the UBC University Singers and Choral Union – under Graeme Langager – to the big choral events in the city, particularly those of the VSO.

 OTHER MUSIC ORGANIZATIONS